canofjuice/alpine-desktop/README.md

 ![Screenshot of the custom desktop layout.](/media/screenshot.png)

 Straight forward script that installs the XFCE desktop, extra software and tweaks for a usable desktop Alpine experience.

-> [!CAUTION]
-> As this was just created recently, this script probably have many issues and probably a lot of misspelling.
-Test in a VM first!

 ## How to?